react18-tools/persist-and-sync/README.md

 ```

 > It is good to note here that each element of `include` and `exclude` array can either be a string or a regular expression.
+> To use regular expression, you should either use `new RegExp()` or `/your-expression/` syntax.
+Double or single quoted strings are not treated as regular expression.

 ## Legacy / Deprecated